theogroup/ogroup.net/src/_posts/2017-11-03-the-luxury-of-time.md

       run a full complement of tests to determine your risk for heart disease, melanoma, dementia, and other ailments.
 “Having the ability to control health and life outcomes is the ultimate luxury,” he says.
-To “buy” more precious time and extending life though a deeper understanding of how we can chart a personal path to better health is no doubt a prize most coveted.&nbsp;
+To “buy” more precious time and extending life through a deeper understanding of how we can chart a personal path to better health is no doubt a prize most coveted.&nbsp;
     single_image: